 What’s Your Plan for 2015?

 Chances are, you have some great ideas yourself.
 How are you planning to recruit more volunteers in 2015?
-Share your comments below.
+Learn more about our volunteer recruitment software.
 Happy 2015!